Translational Diagnostics Advanced Training Grant

 Under the direction of Ventana’s Chief Medical Officer, Eric E. Walk, MD, FCAP, recipients tailor their experience to explore R&D innovation, scientific and clinical affairs, digital pathology and whole slide imaging, platform and instrumentation development, and/or tissue sample management.

-All CAP Junior Members (at least 1 year of residency complete) may apply.
+All CAP Junior Members (at least one year of residency complete) may apply.
 All applicants will be considered regardless of age, race, gender, national origin, or religion.

 In addition to application process details, selection considers the candidate’s molecular pathology background and interest in molecular pathology.

-Within 30 days of completing on-site training, recipients are required to submit a 500- to 700-word overview of the experience, a photo, and a short evaluation form.
+Within 30 days of completing on-site training, recipients are required to submit an overview (500-700 words) of the experience, along with a photo and a short evaluation form.

 Review complete details about the Translational Diagnostics Advanced Training Grant